330 pages | 79 B/W Illus.

 Architecture 2030; BUG; Biophilic Design; BIPV; Circular Economy; LEED; Passive Design; Solar Chimney; Systems Thinking; WELL; Xeriscaping.

 The complex and evolving language used in the sustainable design community can be very challenging, particularly to those new to environmentally friendly and resource-efficient design strategies that are needed today.

 Sustainaspeak: A Guide to Sustainable Design Terms provides a current guide to the sustainable design strategies, terms, and practices needed for the next generation of designers, architects, students, and community leaders to design a carbon-neutral world for future generations.

 "Author and architect Elizabeth Lewis, AIA, has tackled a subject and the accompanying terminology that are at once extensive and intimidating.
 However, Lewis has produced a text that is informative without being preachy or judgmental.
 Although sustainable design is implicit in both her writing and the architectural examples she references, her text never suggests that 'this is the only way to do things.'
 Rather she has produced a compendium that provides readers with a combination of technical definitions, practical suggestions and lots of data from multiple sources.
-Although the text functions as a dictionary, it reads like a story of what has been done to the environment and where we must go from here." - Diane D. Greer, Ed.
+Although the text functions as a dictionary, it reads like a story of what has been done to the environment and where we must go from here … The book is the most current, and perhaps only, guide to the sustainable design strategies, terms and practices needed for the current and next generation of professionals who will be designing for a carbon-neutral world." - Diane D. Greer, Ed.
 Ret., AIA Florida Caribbean Journal Spring 2018

 Illustrations.
 List of Contributors.
 Acknowledgements.
 Preface.
 Introduction.
 List of Terms.
 Acronyms for Further Sources.
 Sustainaspeak.
 Further Reading.
 Index.